tomboban77/Recipe-generator/README.md

 A modern React application that helps users discover recipes based on available ingredients.
 Built with Material-UI and integrated with the Spoonacular API (max 150 ) for real-time ingredient search and recipe recommendations.
 Features
 • Smart Ingredient Selection: Choose from popular ingredients or search through thousands of options
-• Real-time Autocomplete: Type-ahead search with keyboard navigation for finding specific ingredients
+• Real-time Autocomplete: Type-ahead search with keyboard navigation for finding specific ingredients via api results.
 • Recipe Matching: Get personalized recipe recommendations with match scores based on your selected ingredients
 • Visual Recipe Cards: Beautiful cards displaying recipe images, ingredient lists, and match percentages
 • Favorites System: Save your favorite recipes with a dedicated favorites panel - heart any recipe to add it to your collection